 Article 90 opens by saying the NEC isn't intended as a design specification or instruction manual.
 The National Electrical Code has one purpose only, and that's the "practical safeguarding of persons and property from hazards arising from the use of electricity."
-It goes on to indicate that the Code isn't intended as a design specification or instruction manual.
-The necessity to carefully study the NEC rules can't be overemphasized, and the role of textbooks such as this one is to help in that undertaking.
+The necessity of carefully studying the NEC rules can't be overemphasized, and the role of textbooks such as this one is to help in that undertaking.
 Understanding where to find the rules in the Code that apply to the installation is invaluable.
 Rules in several different articles often apply to even a simple installation.

 Article 90 then describes the scope and arrangement of the NEC.
-The balance of Article 90 provides the reader with information essential to understanding those items you do find in the NEC.
+The balance of this article provides the reader with information essential to understanding the Code rules.

-Typically, electrical work requires you to understand the first four chapters of the Code which apply generally, plus have a working knowledge of the Chapter 9 tables.
-That knowledge begins with Article 90.
-Chapters 5, 6, and 7 make up a large portion of the NEC, but they apply to special occupancies, special equipment, or other special conditions.
+Typically, electrical work requires you to understand the first four chapters of the NEC which apply generally, plus have a working knowledge of the Chapter 9 tables.
+That understanding begins with Article 90.
+Chapters 5, 6, and 7 make up a large portion of the Code, but they apply to special occupancies, special equipment, or other special conditions.
 They build on, modify, or amend the rules in the first four chapters.
 Chapter 8 contains the requirements for communications systems, such as telephone systems, antenna wiring, CATV, and network-powered broadband systems.
 Communications systems aren't subject to the general requirements of Chapters 1 through 4, or the special requirements of Chapters 5 through 7, unless there's a specific reference in Chapter 8 to a rule in Chapters 1 through 7.

-90.1 Purpose of the NEC.
+90.1 Purpose of the NEC